ooova/ooova.github.io/cortex-m-tooling/cortex-m-tool-set-for-linux.md

 2. use open source and/or free universal tools.
 From my perspective, the second option is more preferable due to it's more flexible, free to use, and usually available for variety of platforms.

-[Here is a good post](https://cycling-touring.net/2018/12/flashing-and-debugging-stm32-microcontrollers-under-linux) about how to use the OpenOCD and GDB got flash and debug the firmware on microcontrollers.
+[Here is a good post](https://cycling-touring.net/2018/12/flashing-and-debugging-stm32-microcontrollers-under-linux) about how to use the OpenOCD and GDB for upload and debug the firmware on microcontrollers.

 The great benefit of using OpenOCD is the possibility of using one software tool for different target platforms from different vendors and different in-circuit programmers.